Sleeping in Your Car: a $50 Privacy and Security Setup

 Why This Matters for Your Setup

 Why does all this matter?
 Because feeling exposed is the fastest way to ruin a perfectly good car camping trip.
-I learned this the hard way at a state park in Colorado one summer.
+This is easy to learn the hard way at a busy state park.
 It was a beautiful spot, but I hadn't bothered with window coverings beyond my built-in tints.
 By 10 PM, I felt like I was in a fishbowl with people walking by constantly.
 It made me anxious and I barely slept.
-Here's the breakdown of what actually makes a difference:

 • Window Coverings: This is your primary defense.
 For side and rear windows, think cheap and effective.
 Cut-to-fit cardboard, old towels, or even dark-colored blankets work.
 I've seen people use thick felt from a craft store too.
 The goal is opacity.
 Islands.com mentions affordable solutions.